 Video Tour of Chunn's Burial Ground, Staff of the Barrington Area Library, August, 2020.

 Algonquin River Road, between Plum Tree Road and Crescent Parkway, Fox River Grove.
 Algonquin Township, McHenry County, Illinois.
 Maintained by Algonquin Township.
 Closed for burials.
+Contact Algonquin Township, 847-639-2700.

 History

 In 1843, Mr. Frank Houghtailing donated a one-acre tract of land to be used for a school and the balance to be used as a burial place.
 The school was known as the Oak Glen School and the cemetery as Oak Glen Cemetery, after a nearby mill and creek.
 Mr. Thomas Chunn was an early settler in the area, and the Chunn school district was established in 1835.
 He was buried in this cemetery in 1843.
 The oldest marker dates to 1809, and at least one Civil war veteran, John C. Kelly, is buried there.
 It is a small cemetery with about a dozen markers.
 Maps of the cemetery from after World War II show about 50 graves, with possibly 50 more.
 The remains of the Houghtailing family were later moved to the Algonquin Cemetery.
 Arnett Lines read this cemetery September 21, 1944.
 At that time he found only two stones standing in a thicket of bushes and trees, behind the Houghtailing farm.
 When Arnett Lines read the stone of John G. Kelley, only half of the stone was there.
 He read it as though John's parents M. A. Kelly and Wm.
 G. Kelly were also buried in the same grave.
 In 1992, when the other half of John G. Kelley's stone was recovered, the words "son of" become very clear.
 Mr. William Kelley and Mary Klinck Kelley moved to the West Coast leaving the grave of their son John, a Civil War veteran, behind.
-If you have additional information on people you believe are buried in Chunn's Burial Ground, contact Linda Stengele, (847)639-4904.
+Notes and conversations with Linda Stengele about the Chunn Burial Ground, October 1998.

 David Haeger Cemetery/Spring Creek Cemetery